Mayden-Academy/pokedex-2018-honeybadgers/README.md

 Step 1: Set database IP address

-In 'dataScrape/apiPull.php', line 7, where pokemonTableUpdate is instantiated, change the second argument to the IP address of your database.
+In 'dataScrape/apiPull.php', change the IP_ADDRESS constant on line 7 to the address of your database, if your database is not located at the default address.

 Step 2: Create database